pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- if update method starts with add/remove, isUpdate false and sampleArg undefined
+- Is update method of type add/remove subentity
 - Custom test for error scenarios

 - Split to multiple microservices